Scientist, Molecular Genetics Thalassaemia Department

 Coordinator Transferrable Skills lectures and CING Lectures site seminar series

 Dr Lederer received his PhD from the University of East Anglia for work in plant virology at the John Innes Centre, Norwich, UK.
-He now holds the position of Scientist at the Molecular Genetics Thalassaemia Department (MGTD; head: Marina Kleanthous) of the Cyprus Institute of Neurology & Genetics (CING), where he is PI of the MGTD Gene Editing and Therapy unit.
+He now holds the position of Senior Scientist / Head of Department at the Molecular Genetics Thalassaemia Department (MGTD) of the Cyprus Institute of Neurology & Genetics (CING), where he leads the MGTD Gene Editing and Therapy unit and oversees further translational research, diagnostic, bioinformatic and education activities.
 Dr Lederer is Associate Professor and course coordinator at the CING Postgraduate Education, associate editor of Frontiers in Genome Editing and MDPI Genes, executive board member of the Global Globin Network, member of the core-development team of the ITHANET Portal, member of the ClinGen-recognised Haemoglobinopathies Variant Curation Expert Panel, president of the Cyprus Society of Human Genetics and board member of the Hellenic Society of Gene Therapy and Regenerative Medicine.

 Publications